AHS Music Technology

 Music Technology / Audio Production

-This is a course for students with a lot, a little - or even no formal music training.
-Obviously having a little music training is helpful, but this course puts music technology first.
-Music fundamentals such as basic theory, orchestration and notation, sound, and rhythm will be covered as needed along the way - taught out of necessity and rather than being the focus of the course.
-In fact, the primary focus of the class is learning the basics of audio production using music technology software and hardware for audio mixing, production and creation.
-Students will get hands-on training on some of the most standard hardware and software available in today's audio production world.
-Each student seat includes a loaded Apple iMac Computer, Korg Krome 88-key workstation, Focusrite 2i4 Audio Interface, Shure SM58, and a Koss communications headset running through a Korg GEC5 network for listening and instruction.
-Also available to each seat is a Fender Stratocaster Guitar and for those who play, as well as one digital drum kit for live recording.
-Software includes the latest version of Pro Tools, Logic X, Finale’ orchestration software, as well as Rising Software's Auralia and Musition for music theory and ear training.
-Learning the Pro Tools software is the foundation and primary focus of the class.
-It is the industry-standard DAW, not because it is "the best" (the "best" is subjective) but because it is the DAW that most-closely emulates the workflow of an actual studio mixing desktop and hence, the software of choice for most major recording houses in the world today.
-In the end, students will be able to identify the fundamentals of basic audio recording through mixing and production.
-And they will be able to apply basic knowledge of hardware and software tools to recorded musical performances using a learned set audio production skills and processes.
+Our beginning course is for students with a lot, or a little - or even no formal music training.
+Obviously having a little music training is helpful, but this course teaches the technology first.
+Music fundamentals such as basic theory, notation, sound, and rhythm will be covered as needed along the way - taught out of necessity and rather than being the focus of the course.
+In fact, the primary focus of the class is learning the basics of audio production using music technology software and hardware.
+Each student seat includes a loaded Apple iMac Computer with up-to-date versions of software, Korg Krome 88-key workstation, Focusrite 2i4 Audio Interface, Shure SM58, and a Koss Coms headset running through a Korg GEC5 communications network for student listening and one-to-one instruction.
+Also available to each seat is a Fender Stratocaster Guitar and for those who play, access to a Roland digital drum kit for live recording.

 These goals will be accomplished through CREATING and mixing simple and complex music ideas using technology, PRODUCING / PRESENTING these ideas for classmates, RESPONDING to what they hear by learning how to analyze and evaluate what they are listening to, and then CONNECTING these projects in a relevant way to the outside music world.